josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 This does not mean:

-> spend infinitely on training because casualties are expensive.
+> **spend infinitely on training because casualties are expensive.**

 It means:

 > **training decisions sit inside a wider human-risk system.**

-The cost of preparation and the consequences of inadequate preparation should not live in entirely separate ledgers.
+Preparation and consequences should not live in completely separate conceptual ledgers.

 ---

-## 🩻 51.
-Derek Derenalagi and making risk visible

-Akam's account of Derek Derenalagi is powerful precisely because it makes an abstract category human.

-Derenalagi suffered catastrophic injuries from an IED in Afghanistan in 2007, including bilateral leg loss.

-He survived and later became an elite para-athlete.

-Akam recounts Wesley bringing him into a meeting connected with funding for improved representative training infrastructure.

-The argument here must remain precise.

-We cannot say:

-> better training infrastructure would have prevented Derenalagi's injury.

-That is not established.

-The significance is different.

-A category which could otherwise appear as:

-> £20 million for training infrastructure

-was confronted with the human reality of the risk personnel were being prepared to face.

-The accounting acquired a body.

----

-## 💷 52.
-Cost and value are different variables
+## 57. 💷 Cost And Value Are Different Variables

 Suppose an exercise costs:

-> £5 million.
+> **£5 million.**

 That tells us: